Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-details.md

 ![Asset summary section](/_books/servicemanager-user-guide/asset-management/images/asset-record-summary.png)

-Each attribute can be updated by clicking in the field and entering the new value.
-Changes are applied without having to click a save button.
+Each attribute can be updated by selecting the field and entering the new value.
+Changes are applied without having to select a save button.
 A revert option is available to return the field to its previous value.

 ## Details

 The Details section provides a comprehensive view of all the asset's attributes, including those not displayed in the Summary section.
-The attributes are organized into logical groupings based on the asset type and class.
-This allows users to easily find and understand the information related to the asset.
+The attributes are organized into logical groupings, allowing you to easily find and understand the information related to the asset.

 ![Asset details section](/_books/servicemanager-user-guide/asset-management/images/asset-record-details.png)

-Each attribute can be updated by clicking in the field and entering the new value.
-Changes are applied without having to click a save button.
-A revert option is available to return the field to its previous value.
+Each attribute can be updated by selecting the field and entering the new value.
+Changes are applied without having to select a save button.
+A revert option is available after making a change to return the field to its previous value.

 ## Services

-Link to a service that is supported by this asset.
+Link to a [service](/servicemanager-user-guide/service-portfolio/services/overview) that is supported by this asset.

-Associating the services an asset supports or underpins can support quicker resolution of incidents and problems by making it quick and easy to understand which infrastructure is directly used to provide each service.
+Associating the services an asset supports or underpins can provide quicker resolution of incidents and problems by making it easy to understand which assets are used to provide each service.
 Change management can benefit from visualizing which services will be impacted when implementing changes to an asset, where the asset is linked to, and if it supports one or more services.

 ![Asset services section](/_books/servicemanager-user-guide/asset-management/images/asset-record-services.png)